Data Management Platform Pricing & Buyer's Guide

 Data management platform pricing mainly depends on the available features and functions that it offers.
 A DMP can help marketers collect and manage data to make data-driven decisions to increase sales and conversions.
 Advertisers invest in DMPs – in 2018, US marketers spent nearly 5 billion dollars for data management solutions, which is +25% growth.
 And 24% of marketers are going to spend their budgets on DMPs over the next 12 months.

-So how much does a data management platform cost and how do you choose the best one?
-This DMP pricing and buyer’s guide will help you make a more informed decision and find the right provider for your company.
+So how much does a data management platform cost and how do you choose the best data management platform?
+This DMP pricing and buyer’s guide will help you make a more informed decision and find the best DMP for your company.